mateo-io/web-resources/README.md

 ## Disclaimer

 I haven't actually read/completed all these tutorials/resources.
 They just seemed cool at the time but some of them may actually be horrible.
-Please report them to me so I can take them down and keep some standard.
+Please report them to me so I can take them down and keep some standard...